mobilecoinofficial/full-service/README.md

 }
 ```

-If you receive the following error, it means you provided the wrong `password` or `password_hash`:
+If you receive the following error, it means you provided the wrong `password`:

 ```sh
 {